jk48796/AzureDynamicInventory-1/README.md

 Select Sources
 Hit sync button next to source

-Templates
+exclude_host_filters:
+- powerstate != 'running'

+Creating a template/playbook:
+Create a project & use the same git repo
 Create template that references the AWX/Tower project, inventory, playbook, and credentials.
 Use LIMIT like you would with --limit to specify the host(s), group(s) to run against Use JOP TYPE to specify --check, run, scan

-To Do:
-Haven't figured out how to get it to pull in stopped (deallocated) VMs.
-Tried removing below from the inventory playbook but it still skips them.

-exclude_host_filters:
-- powerstate != 'running'
+Running the template/playbook:
+Templates > select the template > launch